Research

 Working Papers

 A Macroeconomic Model with Bond Market Liquidity [New Draft!]
+Submitted

 Abstract: I study the effects of bond market liquidity on the macroeconomy.
 I incorporate over-the-counter secondary bond markets with search frictions into a quantitative macroeconomic model.
 The model links standard measures of bond illiquidity, such as bid-ask spreads and parameters driving bond illiquidity at the microeconomic level, to macroeconomic variables.
 In the model, firms rollover long-term bonds.
 A worsening of bond market liquidity lowers prices of long-term bonds and increases firms’ default probability through the rollover channel.
 Firms borrow working capital loans to pay wage upfront.
 A higher default probability leads to higher interest rates on working capital loans and thus higher labor cost, and consequently, employment drops.
 By calibrating the model to match key features of the US economy during the Great Recession, I show that disruptions in bond market liquidity could explain 36% of the labor drop in data.
 The paper also provides a structural estimate of the impacts of the Fed’s corporate bond purchasing program on the real economy during the COVID-19 crisis.
 By improving bond market liquidity, the Fed’s interventions avoided a 4.3 percentage point drop in employment.